The start of the Great War

 Not playing nice

-Meanwhile, elsewhere in Europe, another couple of neighbors weren't sending each other good vibrations either.
+Meanwhile, elsewhere in Europe, other neighbors weren't sending each other good vibrations either.

-Austria-Hungry was a large, powerful kingdom made up of different peoples of different identities.
+Austria-Hungary was a large, powerful kingdom comprised of different peoples of different identities.
 Many of these groups did not get along so well.

 The kingdom in 1914 was presided over by Emperor Franz Joseph I with his nephew Archduke Franz Ferdinand next to the throne.
-The two men were very opposite and actually did not get along.
+The two men were very opposite and, in truth, did not get along.
 The emperor was an old-school, iron-fisted monarch.
-On the other hand, the archduke believed in more local freedom and wanted to see the nation become something of a “United States of Austria.”
+On the other hand, the Archduke believed in more local freedom and wanted to see the nation become something like the "United States of Austria."

 Serbia

-To the south of Austria-Hungry was the small but proud kingdom of Serbia.
+To the south of Austria-Hungary was the small but proud kingdom of Serbia.

 Serbia had recently become a sovereign nation and was looking to establish itself in the region.
-Some wanted Serbia to enlarge its borders into a larger, greater, Serbia.
-These plans involved bringing in ethnic Serbs in parts of what was the Austria-Hungry empire.
+Some wanted Serbia to enlarge its borders into a larger, greater Serbia.
+These plans involved bringing in ethnic Serbs in parts of what was the Austria-Hungary empire.

-Among these were a group of terrorists called the Black Hand.
+Among these was a terrorist group called the Black Hand.

 It all hits the fan

-So it came to pass on June 28, 1914, the archduke and his wife traveled to the town of Sarajevo.
-The reason was the opening of a new museum, also so he could inspect the soldiers there.
+So it came to pass on June 28, 1914, the Archduke and his wife traveled to the town of Sarajevo.
+The reason was the opening of a new museum, also so he was going to inspect soldiers there.
 But, seven members of the Black Hand had other ideas.
 They sought to kill him.

-The archduke, wife and others were to arrive by train and then attend a lunch buffet with the city's mayor and other VIPs.
-The Black Hand gang was also positioned along his route.
+Along with his wife and others, the Archduke would arrive by train and then attend a lunch buffet with the city's mayor and other VIPs.
+Also positioned along his route was the Black Hand gang.
 At first, the assassination plot did not begin well.
 The first man lost his nerve and didn't do anything.
-The second launched his bomb at the car with the archduke in it.
-The driver, seeing the bomber, speeds up the car to get out of the way.
-The bomb explodes and injures some onlookers.
+The second launched his bomb at the car with the Archduke in it.
+The driver, seeing the bomber, sped the car up to get out of the way.
+The bomb exploded, injuring some onlookers.

-The bomber is arrested, and most of the rest of the gang fled.
-After seeing that the injured people are not fatally hurt, the archduke orders the cars to continue to the buffet.
-Meanwhile, the gang leader, Gavrilo Princip, goes to a deli for a sandwich, thinking the whole business was a flop.
+The police arrested the bombers while most of the rest of the gang fled.
+After seeing that the injured people were not fatally hurt, the Archduke ordered the cars to continue to the buffet.
+Meanwhile, the gang leader, Gavrilo Princip, went to a deli for a sandwich, thinking the whole business was a flop.

 Then fate took a hand.

-Archduke Ferdinand ordered a change in plans, he wants to go to the hospital to see those injured in the bombing.
+Archduke Ferdinand ordered a change in plans; he wanted to go to the hospital to see those injured in the bombing.
 But nobody told the driver so, en route, the driver takes a wrong turn.
-When he is corrected, he tries to turn the car around but the car gears jam and the engine stalls.
+When corrected, he tried to turn the car around, but the car gears jammed, and the engine stalled.

 And all this happens right in front of Mr. Princip.

-Seizing a golden moment, he rushes to the car, produces a pistol and shoots the archduke and wife.
+Seizing a golden moment, he rushes to the car, produces a pistol, then shoots the Archduke and his wife.
 They would be dead by nightfall.

 The reaction by emperor Franz Joseph was intense.
 Serbia is to blame!
 How dare they do this!
 They must pay!
-(Actually, he was rather relieved that his nephew was not going to be the next king, but that is neither here nor there.)
-Problem was, Serbia had a big, protective guard dog called Russia that was willing to come to the rescue in time of war.
+(Actually, he was more than a little relieved that his nephew would not be the next king, but that is neither here nor there.)
+The problem was Serbia had a big, protective guard dog called Russia that was willing to come to the rescue in times of war.

-So the emperor contacts the king of Germany, Kaiser Wilhelm, to see if Germany will back him up.
-Seeing that a war with Russia is better now rather than later, he agrees.
+So the emperor contacts the king of Germany, Kaiser Wilhelm, to see if Germany would back him up.
+Seeing that a war with Russia is better now than later, he agrees.
 Now the events start happening fast:

-Austria-Hungry makes outrageously hard demands of Serbia.
-They refuse.
-Austria-Hungry declares war on Serbia.
+Austria-Hungary makes outrageously harsh demands of Serbia.
+They naturally refuse, and Austria-Hungary declares war on Serbia.

-Russia honors its agreement and declares war on Austria-Hungry.
-Germany honors theirs and declares war on Russia.
+Russia honored its agreement and declared war on Austria-Hungary.
+Germany honored its agreement with Austria-Hungary and declared war on Russia.

-France honors its agreement with Russia and declares war on Germany.
+France honored its agreement with Russia and declares war on Germany.
 The Schlieffen Plan gets put into effect.

-Germany asks Belgium if it can send troops through their country.
-The King replies no, Belgium is "not a road."
+Germany asked Belgium if it could send troops through their country.
+No, the king replied, Belgium is "not a road."
 Germany comes through anyway.

-Resistance fighting by Belgium slows down the German advance long enough for English soldiers to arrive.
-The German plan ends up falling apart with fighting both in France and Russia.
+Resistance fighting by Belgium slows down the German advance long enough for English soldiers to arrive in France.
+We cannot emphasize enough the role tiny Belgium played in the war.
+Because of them, the German plan ends up falling apart – and a potential German victory ends up a German defeat.

 1914 magazine cartoon showing a defiant Belgium telling Germany they can't come through.

-Soldiers start digging trenches for safety and, for the next 4 years intense fighting does little to change the war.
+Soldiers started digging trenches for safety and, for the next four years, intense fighting does little to change the war.

 Photo gallery of the Great War